EclecticTaco/pazaak/pazaak/README.md

 * Move all state to Redux
 * Move num generator func to a utils folder
 * ~~Rename all params and values to be consistent across all components~~
-* Create a func to map all cards
-* Rename all vars to be consistent
 * Put a delay in for when player recieves a new card, put a slight delay on CPU turns